mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 <br>
 <br>
 <br>
 At time of writing I am using Debian 12 which is the current stable release.
-I am using SpiralLinux which formats as BTRFS and has snapper rollback in GRUB - many many many thanks to the OpenSUSE geckolinux dev for coming up with SpiralLinux.<br>
+I am using SpiralLinux which formats as BTRFS and has snapper rollback in the GRUB menu!<br>
+Many Many Many thanks to the OpenSUSE GeckoLinux dev for coming up with SpiralLinux.<br>
 https://spirallinux.github.io/#download
 <br><br>

 First - why am I doing this - because as a tinkerer who has been fiddling with Linux for 18 years when I saw Cinnamon Desktop with Cinnamenu I knew we finally had a solid windoze killer.<br><br>
 Cinnamon IS the maturity KDE wishes it could have.
 They have retained very early lightweight gnome javascript functions which turns out to be the smartest way forward IMHO.<br><br>
-It's also a snout at the rather obnoxious Linux Mint forum admin who rubbished me and stated my way to disable hidden files availability for regular users was the most useless post he'd ever seen.<br>
+It's also a snout at the rather obnoxious Linux Mint forum admin who rubbished me and stated my way to disable hidden files availability for regular users was the most useless post he'd ever seen.
 If you've ever been a sysadmin you'll know that something is better than nothing...mate!
 <br>
 <br>
 <br>